HPanTroG/gmmModel/README.md

 # gmmModel
-Implementation of GMM Model using Octave
+Implementing GMM Model using Octave
+To run model
+	- Run command "hungarian" from Command Window on Octave